 What can I expect in terms of confidentiality?

 Confidentiality is a critical component of good therapy in Huntington Beach.
 It is also a legal and ethical requirement for practitioners.
-The law affords you as a client confidentiality that can be broken in a small set of very specific scenarios. what a client says in the therapy room stays in the therapy room with the exception of: (1) If a client discloses child abuse, elder abuse or dependent adult abuse, as a therapist I am mandated by the state of California to make a report to the appropriate agency.
+The law affords you as a client confidentiality that can be broken in a small set of very specific scenarios.
+What a client says in the therapy room stays in the therapy room with a few exceptions including: (1) If a client discloses child abuse, elder abuse or dependent adult abuse, as a therapist I am mandated by the state of California to make a report to the appropriate agency.
 (2) If a client discloses in treatment that they have plans to hurt themself or someone else, I will take steps to get them an appropriate level of psychiatric help and I have a legal duty to warn anyone a client may have threatened harm to.
 (3) If I am subpoenaed by a judge, I am required to respond to court orders.

 It is also important to note that if you are using insurance, even with a superbill (receipt of services) for out of network reimbursement, your insurance company has a right to view your records.
 This is standard in medical practices and while records are not reviewed often, it is important to know that they can be.
 Confidentiality also includes some other best practices to assure your privacy like keeping files and electronic communications secure.
 Confidentiality refers not just to the contents of therapy but even the fact that a client is in therapy at all.
-For instance, if I see a client in public, I will not acknowledge them as this could unintentionally breach their confidentiality.
-I will not discuss a client's case with anyone except other practitioners for the purpose of case consultation and even then, a client's name and identity is obscured to assure confidentiality.
+For instance, if I see a client in public, I will not acknowledge them unless they acknowledge me as this could unintentionally breach their confidentiality.
+I will not discuss a client's case with anyone except other practitioners in order to coordinate your care and even then, a client's name and identity is obscured to assure confidentiality.
 The expectation of confidentiality is crucial to a safe, therapeutic space and as such, I will do my part to assure I meet all ethical and legal responsibilities.